Extinction

 Mass extinctions are relatively rare events; however, isolated extinctions of species and clades are quite common, and are a natural part of the evolutionary process.
-Only recently have extinctions been recorded and scientists have become alarmed at the current high rate of extinctions.
+Only recently have extinctions begun to be recorded, and there is an ongoing mass extinction event caused by human activity.
 Most species that become extinct are never scientifically documented.
 Some scientists estimate that up to half of presently existing plant and animal species may become extinct by 2100.
 A 2018 report indicated that the phylogenetic diversity of 300 mammalian species erased during the human era since the Late Pleistocene would require 5 to 7 million years to recover.

 According to the 2019 Global Assessment Report on Biodiversity and Ecosystem Services by IPBES, the biomass of wild mammals has fallen by 82%, natural ecosystems have lost about half their area and a million species are at risk of extinction—all largely as a result of human actions.
 Twenty-five percent of plant and animal species are threatened with extinction.
 In a subsequent report, IPBES listed unsustainable fishing, hunting and logging as being some of the primary drivers of the global extinction crisis.
 In June 2019, one million species of plants and animals were at risk of extinction.
-At least 571 species have been lost since 1750, but likely many more.
+At least 571 plant species have been lost since 1750.
 The main cause of the extinctions is the destruction of natural habitats by human activities, such as cutting down forests and converting land into fields for farming.

 A dagger symbol (†) placed next to the name of a species or other taxon normally indicates its status as extinct.

-Examples

-Examples of species and subspecies that are extinct include: